 Museums in Greece are national or private.
 There are located in all cities but also in many villages.
 You will find below a guide and photos of the most interesting archaeological, Byzantine and folklore museums.

 Read also: After reading about the museums, get also informed about the churches in Greece.

 The museums in Greece host countless exhibits which span over thousands of years of human civilization, achievements and conquests.
 The 300 national and private museums keep a huge treasure of cultural wealth, from the Neolithic to modern times.
 The archaeological, Byzantine and Historical museums are those which highlight the aspects of ancient and modern Greece.

 The Folklore museums focus on the traditional works of art that local artists made through the ages.
-These include traditional uniforms, jewels, agricultural tools, furniture and great paintings.
-One of the museums of Greece that lead by example is the Folklore Museum of Nafplion as well as the Benaki Museum in the centre of Athens.
-Equally interesting folklore museums can be found in many Greek islands and villages around the country.
+These include traditional uniforms, jewels, agricultural tools, furniture, and great paintings.
+One of the museums of Greece that lead by example is the Folklore Museum of Nafplion as well as the Benaki Museum in the center of Athens.
+Equally, interesting folklore museums can be found in many Greek islands and villages around the country.